mindplace/ongoing-study/Accountability_checklist/README.md

 daily checklist would be to reflect on the day and to get a feeling of clarity.

 Concept:
-1. User chooses their personal general growth areas
+1. User chooses their personal general growth areas <br />
-2. From specific growth areas, User chooses specific generic daily standards or writes their own.
+2. From specific growth areas, User chooses specific generic daily standards or writes their own.<br />
-3. User recieves daily standards and global to-dos checklist.
+3. User recieves daily standards and global to-dos checklist.<br />

 Features:
 - Simple daily check-off list